 “There is a cheese for every mood,” says Marie-Anne Cantin.
 You’re likely to find one that suits yours from among the 200 in this pocket-sized shop in the 7th arrondissement.
 The daughter of Christian Cantin, founder of the Guilde des Fromagers, Marie-Anne ages small-batch cheeses from rural France in five on-site cellars.
 Try an old Comté, fruity with age, or a lovely Roquefort, creamy and tangy and delicious on pain d’épices.
 Marie-Anne and her husband also offer cheese tastings and pairing workshops.

 Although Laurent Dubois comes from a family of cheesemongers, this Maître Ouvrier has crafted his own unique “universe” in his three Paris shops.
-There’s a touch of fantasy in his in-house creations, like the Camembert stuffed with Calvados-soaked apples and mascarpone or millefeuilles of Roquefort and quince.
-Part of his signature includes aging cheeses a little longer than customary.
-Try an extra-old Comté or Sainte Maure de Touraine.
-(I heard L’Astrance restaurant is buying their old Comté from Laurent Dubois…)
+There’s a touch of fantasy in his in-house creations like the Camembert stuffed with Calvados-soaked apples and mascarpone or millefeuilles of Roquefort and quince.
+Part of his signature includes ageing cheeses a little longer than customary.
+Try an extra-old Comté or Sainte Maure de Touraine (I heard L’Astrance restaurant is buying their old Comté from Laurent Dubois…).

 Marie Quatrehomme’s bustling shop on the rue de Sèvres is a must-visit.
 Awarded Maître Ouvrier de France in 2000, she was the first woman to win this coveted title.
 Famous for her Beaufort and Saint Marcellin (as well as impeccable customer service), Marie Quatrehomme achieves such quality through slow ageing at cool temperatures.
 It also doesn’t hurt that she takes the time to get to know her producers individually.
 The fresh goat-cheese-and-pesto “mousse” is another highlight.